Villiers Revealed: ‘We Have Always Been Here’

 In a unique exhibition at Melton Carnegie Museum, we reveal histories that have often been misrepresented, hidden, and erased.

-Co-curated with Jon Sleigh, Arts Educator, Learning Officer and Learning Curator, we are looking at Leicestershire’s Museum Collections to identify LGBTQ+ connections and the potential to interpret them in new ways with new audiences.
+We are working with Jon Sleigh, Arts Educator, Learning Officer and Learning Curator, looking at Leicestershire’s Museum Collections to identify LGBTQ+ connections and the potential to interpret them in new ways with new audiences.

 ‘To grow up and not see yourself represented in a museum you care about hurts.
 Museums are spaces for all our stories – yet continue to have gaps in how they are told.
 Gaps in seeing how you love, knowing there were others like you, how we express ourselves, and the universal truth that all our stories overlap.